-In recent years, financial institutions have come to the understanding that loyalty programs are no longer just a promotional method to get new customers through the door, but a central part of the bank’s relationship with the customer.
+In recent years, financial institutions have come to the understanding that loyalty program features are no longer just a promotional method to get new customers through the door, but should in fact be a central part of the bank’s relationship with the customer.

-Consumers today expect to be rewarded for their loyalty and continued activity, and as such, loyalty programs and rewards are being used to provide a grounding to develop meaningful and trusted relationships between customers and banks, and even more so when it comes to digital-only financial services.
+Consumers today expect to be rewarded for their loyalty and continued activity, and as such, customer loyalty programs and rewards in digital banking platforms are being used to provide a grounding to develop meaningful and trusted relationships between customers and banks, and even more so when it comes to digital-only financial services.

 Gone are the days of cold, transactional exchanges between banks and their customers.
 Organisations working to grow a loyal customer base understand that an emotional connection is no longer a “nice to have” but rather a “need to have,” and financial services are no exception.

 Surveys have shown that 75 percent of consumers believe they would switch brands for a better loyalty program.
 The quality of the relationship consumers have with their banks will determine whether they stay, or look elsewhere to satisfy their financial needs.

 Loyalty features not only build upon the relationship, but also allow banks to offer personalised communications, engaging promotions and relevant actionable offers to their customers.
 The lifetime value of a loyal customer base is higher, and they cost less to serve in the long run.

 Open Banking as a catalyst

 As a result of Open Banking, a strategic paradigm shift for financial services is in order.
 Open Banking aims to leverage technology and enable the delivery of digital financial services to be more flexible and efficient.